-It is essential to identify the ML/FT risks that FI's business partners face and how they manage them and the FI needs to continuously monitor them.
+In addition to above, it is also essential to identify the ML/FT risks that FI's business partners face and how they manage them; the FIs would need to continuously monitor them.

-In addition, if a risk changes due to change in the nature of the products and services from that of the initial stage, it is necessary to review the risks again and implement corresponding mitigation measures.
+Furthermore, if a risk changes due to a change in the nature of the products and services after the service and/or product is launched, it is necessary to review the risks again and implement corresponding mitigation measures.